Publishing means transferring content from a Magnolia author instance to public instances. The technical term for this process is activation.

 - Unpublish: Unpublishes (deactivates) the node from the public instance.

 Apps typically display the publishing status in the workbench.

 - Published (green, solid): Content was published from the author instance to the public instance.
 Identical content exists on both instances.

-- Modified (yellow/amber, solid): Content was modified since publication.
+- Modified (yellow/amber, two rings): Content was modified since publication.
 The author instance is not in sync with the public.

-- Unpublished (red, solid): Content exists only on the author instance.
+- Unpublished (red, one ring): Content exists only on the author instance.
 It was never published.

-Publishers receive a task in the Tasks app.
+Publishers receive a task in Pulse.
 They can assign the task to themselves and approve or reject it.
 The system can also show what changed on the page.

 Publishing changes only

 When you publish a node and its children you often end up publishing content whose status is already Published.
 Such nodes don't need to be published but it is often more convenient to just publish the whole tree than node-by-node.